TheFamiliar/wallace/README.md

 wallace
 =======

-A colour theme to improve productivity and creativity while you code
+A not-so-final colour theme to improve productivity and creativity while you code